tidev/titanium-docs/docs/api/titanium/ui/navigationwindow.md

 root level window.
 Equivalently, in an Alloy application, insert a `<Window>` element as a child of the `<NavigationWindow>` element.
 See examples below.

 This object is not meant to be added to other windows.
-However, it can be used within a [Titanium.UI.iPad.SplitWindow](Titanium.UI.iPad.SplitWindow).
+However, it can be used within a <Titanium.UI.iPad.SplitWindow>.

 <ApiDocs/>